-On the surface, this book is about a dull family that avoids books, the TV, and excitement of any kind.
-But on a deeper level, it’s a parody on the banality of life, the triviality of most daily choices, and the dullness of most people’s existence.
+On the surface, this book is about a dull family that avoids excitement of any kind.
+But on a deeper level, it’s a parody of the banality of life, the triviality of most daily choices, and the dullness of most people’s existence.

 My kids all love this book, but for a totally different reason.
 Their focus is on the kids’ quest for a circus adventure and the hilarity of the illustrations.
-You should see the look of horror on parents’ faces when they find their kids reading.
+You should see the look of horror on parents’ faces when they find their kids … reading books.

-April 24 – The Bear Who Wasn’t There, LeUyen Pham and The Bear Who Wasn’t There: And the Fabulous Forest, Oren Lavie
+April 24 – The Bear Who Wasn’t There, LeUyen Pham and The Bear Who Wasn’t There, Oren Lavie

 These two quirky books by two different authors have more than a title in common; they are both funny.

 Pham’s book is playful and interactive.
 “Wait!
 Look!
 There is the Bear!
 He is hiding behind the next page!
 Turn the page, quick!”
 I find that all those exclamations require a bit of extra energy on my part, but it’s worth it.
 It’s a big hit with my two youngest kids.
-My toddler especially is happy to read it ten times in a row.
+My youngest especially is happy to read it ten times in a row.

 With Lavie’s book, we were hooked by the end of the first page.
 It starts, “Once Upon a Time there was an Itch.”
 We soon learned that “everybody knows that bears scratch when they itch, but not many people know that itches scratch when they’re bears.”
 As you probably already have noticed, it’s highly unusual, but you will also find that it’s delightfully philosophical.
 It’s very popular with my two oldest kids.

 April 25 – One Cool Friend, Toni Buzzeo (World Penguin Day)